What Type of Range Hood Should I Buy?

 During the warmer months, the average American devotes an impressive 53 hours of manual labor around the house and yard each month, according to one survey.
 However, when looking to keep the exterior of your home in good working order, there are plenty of maintenance tasks that can go overlooked.
 From the value in keeping outdoor drains working properly to ensuring that the outdoor dryer vent is clean, here are just a couple essential tasks worth adding to your to-do list.

-used with permission from Chestnut Grove Designs
+Used with permission from Chestnut Grove Designs

 The importance of maintaining outdoor drains